The CAPS Process (Atlanta)

 Often, the most difficult step of the counseling process is initiating services.
 At the Atlanta CAPS office, that process begins when you call our office or come by the office in person.
 Once you have completed this first step, you have taken the big leap towards taking control of what is happening in your life.
 On to step 2!

-At the Atlanta CAPS office, your first point of contact may be with one of our counselors (Sheffield 215) or our administrative secretary (Sheffield 208).
+At the Atlanta CAPS office, your first point of contact may be with one of our counselors (Sheffield 215), our administrative assistant (Sheffield 208), or our division secretary (Sheffield 212).
 We will gather some basic information from you concerning your availability and look to identify whose schedule may best fit yours.
 To set up your initial appointment, we'll also need your name, contact information, Mercer ID#/enrollment status, and date of birth.
+We generally schedule initial appointments to last ninety (90) minutes.
+This is to allow you time to share what's important to you with us and for us to have some time to understand how we can best assist you.
 IMPORTANT: Please let us know if you are experiencing an emergency so that we can facilitate appropriate assistance.
 If you are on the phone while setting up your first appointment, make sure to let us know if you need directions.
-We recommend that you arrive 15-20 minutes early to our waiting area (Shefield 215) to complete information for your first session.
 You are now ready for Step 3!

-When you arrive for your initial session - hopefully 15-20 minutes before the scheduled start time -- you'll find some water and tea available on the left just inside our front door.
-Help youself!
-You will also find two computers in the waiting area for you to choose from and instructions beside each one.
+When you arrive for your initial session, you may be greeted by a counselor, but it is possible that everyone is in a session.
+Please help yourself to some water and/or tea (on your left just inside our front door upon entering).
+Then get yourself started with the process of providing your information for our initial session.
+You will find two computers in the waiting area to choose from and instructions beside each one.
 Take your time as you enter information about your current situation and pertinent history.
 Here you also will find more information on our services, an informed consent statement to review, and a brief questionnaire to share how you have been feeling over the past two weeks.
-Most likely, you will have been greeted by a counselor upon your arrival, but if everyone is in session, get yourself started; if you do have a question while filling in the information, feel free to ask once your counselor is free.
+If you have a question while filling in the information, feel free to ask once your counselor is free.
+Most people take around 20 minutes to complete the information on the computer, some more and others less.
+Once you are done, just take a few minutes to relax as your counselor looks over the information you have provided.
 Next up, step 4!

 In our first session, we get to know why you are coming into session.
 In the second session, we delve into a little bit more history.
 We save this for the second session, because sometimes a student just needs to decompress in that first session without needing to go through a number of questions assessing ones life situation.
 This second session is where we really strengthen the foundation that we started to build in the first session.
 Ready to head to step 6?